giorgiop94/digital-garden/_notes/Everything is interconnected -interbeing-.md

 ---
-title: Everything is interconnected -interbeing-
+title: everything is interconnected -interbeing-
 ---
-This is strongly connected to [[Regeneration]] and the fact that believing that we are separate from Nature causes us to abuse it, destroy it
+This is strongly connected to [[biosphere stewardship]] and the fact that believing that we are separate from Nature causes us to abuse it, destroy it

 - Our health is connected to the health of the Earth (and soil)